Delta is back with another promotion for buying gift cards…

 - Since it doesn’t code as an airfare purchase, you’d be better off using a card that’s lucrative for everyday spending, and there’s quite an opportunity cost there

 If you’re anything like me, you’d ordinarily earn 5x points for an airfare purchase, while you’re only earning 2x points for everyday spending.
 So the opportunity cost here is 3x points per dollar spent.
-Then again, I’d say that’s still worth it for a $20 Starbucks gift card.
+I value transferable points at 1.7 cents each, so that’s like an opportunity cost of 5.1%.
+That makes the value of this promotion pretty marginal, assuming you’re in a similar boat.

 Bottom line

-At the moment you can receive a $20 Starbucks gift card when you purchase a $250+ Delta gift card.
+At the moment you can receive $20 worth of Starbucks gift cards when you purchase a $300+ Delta gift card.
 While this isn’t the highest value offer on earth, if you spend money with Delta regularly, then this offer could be worth it.

 Do you plan on taking advantage of this Delta gift card promo?